Chapter One: Genesis

 As his interest in academia diminished, Assange’s obsession with his expanding "leaks" project grew.
 On his IQ.org blog, Assange wrote that he traveled to Vietnam in 2005 and rode a motorcycle from Ho Chi Min City (Saigon) to Hanoi.
 He became fascinated by the physics of potholes – how one tiny loose stone could loosen another, and then another, until there was a huge hole in the road that demanded to be fixed.
 He later wrote that this thinking also influenced the creation of WikiLeaks.

-He later explained why he felt so compelled to make a success of it:
+In 2010 Assange explained why he had felt so compelled to make a success of it:

 "I painted every corner, floor, wall, and ceiling in the room I was in black, until there was only one corner left.
 I mean intellectually… To me, it was the forced move, when you have to do something or you’ll lose the game."